 - Tue Jul 15 5:30pm - Apiary Activities before the meeting...(rain or shine)

 - Tue Sep 16 5:30pm - Apiary Activities before the meeting...(rain or shine)

 ||2015 Beginner Hands-on classes

 The Hands-on Beginner Classes are scaled back in 2015.
 Our first formal hands-on classes were given in 2013.

 In 2014 we greatly expanded the class offerings.
 Until we come up with more volunteer instructors, we have to scale back the offerings.

 Please contact the association treasurer to register for these hands on classes.

 Here are the details of the Classes:

-Hands-on Class 1 Details: Three session class intended help get beginning beekeepers comfortable with basic hive inspection
+Hands-on Beginner Class 1.0 Details: This one session class is intended help get beginning beekeepers comfortable with basic hive inspection

 which includes: Getting prepared, Apiary Safety, Starting a smoker, opening a hive, using a hive tool effectively,